-Does my homeowners insurance carrier offer earthquake insurance?
+Does my homeowners insurance provider offer earthquake insurance?

 Some homeowners insurance carriers either don’t like to write earthquake insurance business or aren’t well-designed to handle the risk.
-Those carriers will price their earthquake insurance policies accordingly, and you’ll pay more to cater to their level of expertise, risk, and overall pool of other policyholders.
+Those carriers will price their earthquake insurance policies accordingly, and you might end up paying more for a less specialized or lower-rated provider.

 State Earthquake Insurance Providers

 A second place to check for earthquake insurance is state-managed groups.
-There are states, such as California, where residents can purchase coverage through a privately funded but publicly managed provider.
-In California, in order to be eligible, one must be a policyholder of a participating insurer.
+In California, residents can purchase coverage through a privately funded but publicly managed provider, the California Earthquake Authority, or CEA.
+In order to be eligible for a CEA policy, one must be a policyholder of a participating Homeowners provider.

-How Do I Pick an Earthquake Insurance Policy?
+How Do I Choose an Earthquake Insurance Policy?